Eunseo-jo/Academic_Project/Program Design and Development/Project/README.md

 # CSCI 3081W - Program Design and Development

-+ Project Iteration 1 is to develop an image processing program that can perform several filtering operations (threshold, blur, sharpen, color, etc¡¦) including
-Canny edge detection.
-This will build the image processing infrastructure necessary for analyzing images returned from a drone¡¯s camera.
++ Project Iteration 1 is to develop an image processing program that can perform several filtering operations (threshold, blur, sharpen, color, etc) including Canny edge detection.
+This will build the image processing infrastructure necessary for analyzing images returned from a drone's camera.

 + Project Iteration 2 is to develop a drone simulation that uses simple computer vision techniques to search for an object in a scene.
 The simulation will use the image processing infrastructure developed in Iteration 1.